yadalaa/SoftwareDesign_Group5-2/Conclusion/Conclusion.md

 ## Solution

-Exceptions can occur almost anywhere.
-Most of the time, the biggest problem for people who are new to RxJava is the lack of onError callback implementation.
-(S31)
+- Most of the time, the biggest problem for people who are new to RxJava is the lack of onError callback implementation. and Wrapped with try-catch and non-wrapped with try-catch are equal, RxJava handles this for us, so using subscriber.onError() will make error handling in RxJava much easier.

 ## Decision Driver

-address the concerns and potential issues related to exception handling in RxJava. and write about using onError callback.
-(S31)
+- the challenge of implementing error callbacks, and the ease of error handling provided by RxJava's built-in mechanisms and made stability of the code.

 ================================================================